 (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)

-- Compliment conference can support engagement.
-(Session 1) - Use a light touch to keep researchers learning.
-(Session 2) - Coach students into bare-bones essay writing.
-(Session 3) - Plan for future teaching using student work.
-(Session 4)

-Bend II: Drafting and Revising Information Books on More Focused Topics

-Goal: As writers of informational text we pursue an important topic and combine and use structures to create a working plan with solid bricks of information.

-Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)

-- Channel coalition groups to pursue trails of inquiry.
-(Session 5) - Imagine the evolution of your teaching.
-(Session 6) - Find ways to revise one chapter and plan for another.
-(Session 7) - Revise by reading through particular lenses.
-(Session 9) - Bring attention to varying sentence length.
-(Session 10) - Build a repertoire of further, related teaching points.
-(Session 11) - Support students with trying more than one structure.
-(Session 12) - Weave quotations into writing with transitional phrases.
-(Session 13)

-- Writers pursue a research project a research subject and think about what makes the topic important. - Writers information books envision several possible ways to use or combine structures to create a working plan for a book. - Writers construct informational writing with solid bricks of information - quotations, facts, anecdotes, and numbers - connecting them with ideas and transitions. - Writers read with an eye toward collecting specific bits of information. - Writers write long, with vivid, concrete details that help readers fully understand what the writers are trying to teach. - Writers make text more authoritative and academic is to write more complex sentences. - Writers create useful, engaging text features to teach information to readers in a variety of ways. - Writers have to go through the whole writing process in their minds. - Writers use meaningful quotations with a specific purpose in mind when preparing to write final drafts. - Writers learn from studying each other's books and sharing feedback, especially when feedback is precise and concrete.
+Compliment conferences can support engagement.
+(Session 1) Use a light touch to keep researchers learning.
+(Session 2) Coach students into bare-bones essay writing.
+(Session 3) Plan for future teaching using student work.
+(Session 4) Bend II: Drafting and Revising Information Books on More Focused Topics Goal: As writers of informational text we pursue an important topic and combine and use structures to create a working plan with solid bricks of information.
+Suggestions for Differentiation Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)
+Channel coalition groups to pursue trails of inquiry.
+(Session 5) Imagine the evolution of your teaching.
+(Session 6) Find ways to revise one chapter and plan for another.
+(Session 7) Revise by reading through particular lenses.
+(Session 9) Bring attention to varying sentence length.
+(Session 10) Build a repertoire of further, related teaching points.
+(Session 11) Support students with trying more than one structure.
+(Session 12) Weave quotations into writing with Writers pursue a research project as a research subject and think about what makes the topic important.
+Writers recognize and describe unfairness and injustice in many forms including attitudes, speech, behaviors, practices and laws.
+(Social Justice Standard JU.6-8.12) Writers' information books envision several possible ways to use or combine structures to create a working plan for a book.
+Writers construct informational writing with solid bricks of information - quotations, facts, anecdotes, and numbers - connecting them with ideas and transitions.
+Writers read with an eye toward collecting specific bits of information.
+Writers write long, with vivid, concrete details that help readers fully understand what the writers are trying to teach.
+Writers create useful, engaging text features to teach information to readers in a variety of ways.
+Writers have to go through the whole writing process in their minds.
+Writers use meaningful quotations with a specific purpose in mind when preparing to write final drafts.
+Writers learn from studying each other's books and sharing feedback, especially when feedback is precise